tiltowait/Keyboardio-Model01-Firmware/README.md

 Invokes the built-in terminal for VS Code (custom keyboard shortcut, `Ctrl+Alt+\``).

+### `TD_BACK` and `TD_FORWARD`

+TapDance keys that send left- and right-control when held or browser back and forward (respectively).
+If TapDance isn't included, then these keys revert to the appropriate control keys.

+This functionality was originally implemented in Qukeys, but I kept accidentally triggering them and losing a lot of work.

 ## Notes

 Some of the plugins are arguably removable, namely NumPad and MouseKeys.